 UnityPoint Health - Meriter History

 Meriter transitioned its name to UnityPoint Health – Meriter and Meriter Home Health officially integrated into UnityPoint at Home.
 Meriter was named one of the nation's 100 Top Hospitals® by Truven Health Analytics™ and given an Outstanding Patient Experience Award™ Recipients by Healthgrades.
+The Centers for Medicare and Medicaid (CMS) also gave Meriter a 5-star rating in overall quality.
+For the 6th consecutive year, Meriter, along with all of UnityPoint Health was named "Most Wired."

 New CEO Arthur Nizza began his tenure at Meriter.
 Meriter was named one of the nation's 100 Top Hospitals® by Truven Health AnalyticsTM.
 For the fifth consecutive year, Meriter was named "Most Wired" by Hospitals & Health Networks magazine.